anaxios/grav/pages/08.prologue-of-ochrid/06.june/16.june-16/docs.md

 Tigrius and Eutropius were among the clergy of St. John Chrysostom.
 When evil men banished Chrysostom from Constantinople, the cathedral church [Hagia Sophia] was set on fire and the flames that rose from it fell upon the houses of the persecutors of this beacon of the Church.
 The people saw the finger of God in this, but the enemies of Chrysostom attributed this fire to his adherents.
 Many of those who were accused suffered bitterly because of it, among them the presbyter Tigrius and the reader Eutropius.
 Optatius, the mayor of the city, an unbaptized Greek, began with particular malice to pursue Chrysostom's followers.
 Tigrius, in his youth, had been the slave of a wealthy man and had been castrated by him.
 Having been freed from slavery, he dedicated himself completely to the service of the Church, and in this service he shone as a bright ray.
 Optatius subjected this "meek, humble, charitable and hospitable" man to great tortures and then banished him into exile to Mesopotamia, where he died in prison.
 Eutropius, chaste from birth, pure, blameless and kind, was beaten with oxen whips and rods and finally hanged.
 When Christians took his body to bury it, sweet angelic singing was heard in the air.

-**HYMN OF PRAISE
+#### HYMN OF PRAISE

-####
-**
-**SAINT TIGRIUS AND SAINT EUTROPIUS
+##### SAINT TIGRIUS AND SAINT EUTROPIUS

-**
-Glorious Chrysostom soared like an eagle.
+Glorious Chrysostom soared like an eagle.<br/>

-Beside him were Tigrius and Eutropius the reader.
+Beside him were Tigrius and Eutropius the reader.<br/>

-Like small eaglets, but strong and faithful,
+Like small eaglets, but strong and faithful,<br/>

-They followed him, kind and innocent.
+They followed him, kind and innocent.<br/>

-But impotent malice, foulness serves;
+But impotent malice, foulness serves;<br/>

-The weak and the evil, the devil unites quickly.
+The weak and the evil, the devil unites quickly.<br/>

-The malicious rose up against the servants of God
+The malicious rose up against the servants of God<br/>

-And on them poured out a sea of mockery.
+And on them poured out a sea of mockery.<br/>

-Accused of being arsonists, the men of God,
+Accused of being arsonists, the men of God,<br/>

-These wonderful martyrs, under torture were placed.
+These wonderful martyrs, under torture were placed.<br/>

-Suffering is intended for heroes,
+Suffering is intended for heroes,<br/>

-While it despises those who are weak in virtue!
+While it despises those who are weak in virtue!<br/>

-Tigrius the presbyter, and Eutropius the reader,
+Tigrius the presbyter, and Eutropius the reader,<br/>

-By torture the truth of God they confirmed.
+By torture the truth of God they confirmed.<br/>

-The heroes of God were slain
+The heroes of God were slain<br/>

-As arsonists--innocent lambs!
+As arsonists--innocent lambs!<br/>

-After their eagle, the eaglets took flight,
+After their eagle, the eaglets took flight,<br/>

-And in Paradise sweet, to rest they came.
+And in Paradise sweet, to rest they came.<br/>

-Malice from the mud yelps after the eagles;
+Malice from the mud yelps after the eagles;<br/>
 In mud was it born and in mud it remains.

 #### REFLECTION